-The “Work programme for 2015-2020”, adopted in November 2014 by the sef’s Board of Trustees, forms the framework for the work of the Development and Peace Foundation (sef:).
+The “Work programme for 2021-2025”, adopted in January 2021 by the sef’s Board of Trustees, forms the framework for the work of the Development and Peace Foundation (sef:).

 As one of its starting points, the Board of Trustees took the lessons to be learned from the COVID-19 pandemic.
 The retreat towards the national at the beginning of the crisis has proven to be a mistake; global crises and challenges require multilateral action.
 The pandemic has revealed the vulnerabilities of our globally networked economic, working and living systems but also the weaknesses of global crisis management.